-The charity may send notice to each trustee at the UK address held in the charity's records: no notice is required for trustees living outside the UK. the meeting shall be deemed to be the charity's registered office address.

-(g) Proceedings at a general meeting held by electronic means pursuant to clause 10(3)(a), or a physical meeting at which procedures are put in place to allow members to attend electronically pursuant to clause 10(3)(a), will not be invalidated due to technical issues which prohibit members from joining such meeting electronically, so long as a sufficient number of members to form a quorum under clause 12(2) is able to join the meeting successfully.
+The charity may send notice to each trustee at the UK address held in the charity's records: no notice is required for trustees living outside the UK. a physical meeting at which procedures are put in place to allow members to attend electronically pursuant to clause 10(3)(a), will not be invalidated due to technical issues which prohibit members from joining such meeting electronically, so long as a sufficient number of members to form a quorum under clause 12(2) is able to join the meeting successfully.